prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ## ~83% Increase in IOPs on Average &ndash; Max Rate &ndash; 8 HDDs

+???

+- I used two different `fio` workloads to verify.

+- For this workload...

+   - each `fio` thread was submitting sync writes as fast as could...

+   - and I measured the total number of IOPs that were achieved...

+   - while varying the number of `fio` threads, from 2 to 1024.

+- This graphs shows the percentage difference in IOPs...

+   - between illumos _with_ my changes, and illumos _without_ my changes.

+- The dashed line at the bottom is a visual aid...

+   - to highlight where in the graph a 0% difference is.

+- Anything above that line is improvement.

+- On average, I measured an 83% increase in IOPs with my changes.

+- The dotted line is another visual aid...

+   - showing where exactly 83% improvment is...

+   - in relation to the actual measurements taken.

+- Additionally, the zpool used for this graph consisted of 8 traditional spinning drives.

 ---

 background-image: url(max-rate-ssd-iops-pctchange.svg)
 background-size: 115%

 ## ~48% Increase in IOPs on Average &ndash; Max Rate &ndash; 8 SSDs

+???

+- I also ran that same workload on a zpool consisting of 8 SSDs.

+- When running on SSDs, the improvment isn't as dramatic...

+   - but I was _still_ able to measure about a 48% improvement, on average.

+- The same visual aids are here...

+   - anything above the dashed line at the bottom is improvement...

+   - and the dotted line corresponds to the average.

 ---